Skip to main content

 How does plet work?

-When used as in the snippet above the compiler will take a look at how the value you stored in a varible is used and might decide to inline it if it decides that it is more efficient.
+When used as in the snippet above the compiler will take a look at how the value you stored in a variable is used and might decide to inline it if it decides that it is more efficient.

-So even if you are using the result of pfactorial.$( n ) a single time using plet won't store the result in a variable because there's no advantage;
+So even if you are using the result of pfactorial.$( n ) a single time using plet won't store the result in a variable because there's no advantage.

-But still if you use it two or more time it will be stored in a variable instead so that it is computed only once-
+But still if you use it two or more time it will be stored in a variable instead so that it is computed only once.

 tip